connxio/docs/docs/integrations/logging.md

   "senderId": "Receiver",
-  "eventFired": "0001-01-01T00:00:00", //The timestamp of the log being generated "customTag": "custom transaction tag or empty", "environment": "The cx environment the pipeline was run on", "eventOrigin": "the engine inside Connxio where the event originated ie. InboundInteractionEngine", "transactionType": "the transaction type",
+  "eventFired": "0001-01-01T00:00:00", //The timestamp of the log being generated "customTag": "custom transaction tag or empty", "environment": "The Connxio environment the pipeline was run on", "eventOrigin": "the engine inside Connxio where the event originated ie. InboundInteractionEngine", "transactionType": "the transaction type",
   "order": "not used at the moment, but will denote the order of the action performed",